-I. Process understanding on land

-- Quantification of the strength of the CO2 fertilization; for historical attribution and future projections.
-Processes: photosynthesis, nitrogen cycle - Quantification of gross carbon fluxes sensitivity to warming (and changes in hydrology); for future projections.
-Processes: vegetation dynamics, soil biogeochemistry - Assessment of ecosystems vulnerability and risk of carbon loss; for future projections.
-Processes: vegetation dynamics, fire disturbance, frozen soil physics and biogeochemistry

-II.
-Process understanding in the ocean

-- Quantification of the strength of the Southern Ocean CO2 uptake: the relative role of physical (i.e. eddies, convection, atmospheric dynamics) vs. biological processes (i.e. production, respiration) - Assessment of variability (from seasonal to decadal) of the ocean carbon sink - Relationship between anthropogenic carbon and heat uptake
+- I. Process understanding on land - Quantification of the strength of the CO2 fertilization, photosynthesis and limitations from nitrogen cycle - Quantification of gross carbon fluxes sensitivity to warming and variability (and changes in hydrology) - Understanding of ecosystems vulnerability and risk of carbon loss - II.
+Process understanding in the ocean - Quantification of the strength of the Southern Ocean CO2 uptake - The relative role of physical vs. biological processes - Understanding the origins of variability (from seasonal to decadal) of the ocean carbon sink - Relationship between anthropogenic carbon and heat uptake